IkennaEgwim/Expenso/README.md

 * Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
 * ElephantSQL used as the Postgres database.
 * Heroku used for hosting the deployed back-end site.
-* Cloudinary used for online static file storage.
-* Canva Utilized for collaborative design and prototyping(wireframes).
+* Balsamiq Utilized for collaborative design and prototyping(wireframes).

-* Google and Stack Overflow utilized for general research or solving a bug, information gathering, and various online tools.
+* Google and ChatGPT for general research or solving a bug, information gathering, and various online tools.

 # Languages Used: